dmbarbour/glas/docs/GlasObject.md

 We can construct globs that have short paths to many data nodes, e.g. the root node is an array (or dictionary) that contains references to both large values and several deeper components.
 We could also arrange that the array is sorted so we can efficiently perform reverse lookup (via binary search), or separately compute and cache a reverse lookup index.
 Using this index, we can replace long accessors by short ones, potentially saving time and space.

 This technique is unlikely to pay for its overheads in all cases.
 However, I expect we'll find enough cases where it is useful to explicitly support the pattern.

+### Dictionary Based Communication

+We can serialize messages between machines as globs.
+Referencing a common dictionary with every message is quite affordable, i.e. 65 bytes for the external ref plus ~6 bytes per dictionary word.
+The dictionary would be available upon request.

+This allows messages to carry their full 'meaning' unlike most communication today that references an implicit dictionary.
+It also ensures the meaning is immutable, except insofar as we explicitly model references within our values.

 ## Potential Future Extensions